 Formatting texts in Discord

-Before learning discord text tricks, you need to have some idea about what happens behind the scenes in this case.
+Before learning discord text tricks or some discord bots tricks, you need to have some idea about what happens behind the scenes in this case.
 So, a lightweight and smooth engine starts operating in the background whenever a chat is started in Discord.
 Markdown is the name of this engine.
 This engine helps Discord to make the texts appear in the format that you want.

 Since Discord text formatting generator is completely a text-based engine, it lets you use a couple of symbols at the right places to format the texts in italics, bold, underline, and strikethrough.
 All you need to do is add the right characters before and after the desired text to just change the format as you want.